Analysis

 Crossings and Components

-At the top of each link viewer is a header listing: whether the knot is alternating; the number of link components (or the word “knot” to indicate just one); and the number of crossings, including how many are positive and negative.
-This header is circled in red below.
+At the top of each link viewer is a header, which includes: whether the link is alternating; the number of link components (or the word “knot” to indicate just one); and the number of crossings, including how many are positive and negative.

 The Crossings tab shows the details of the individual crossings and components that make up the link.
 Regina numbers crossings 0,1,2,…, and likewise for components.